sableassent/SAC-Wallet/README.md

 New code is first created on personal team member workspaces then committed to his or her assigned github repository.
 Team members should notify the team when an update has been committed through the [Trello Board: Coding Workflow](https://trello.com/b/AQStNHQh/coding-workflow), or the [slack group](https://join.slack.com/t/sableassentco-utk2422/shared_invite/zt-d6ih1e9g-czWC8T7C76Rj8ykMzffyEw) (please request an invite from admin if this slack link is no longer valid).

 Admins will then test new code and merge stable changes to the master branch once approved.
-Every developer is responsible for keeping a daily log of tasks and submitting that report to the project lead (Guillermo or Kiel) every Thursday night.
-Team Meetings (Sprints) will be conducted weekly, every Friday and Monday at 10am, or as needed, or upon request by the CEO; we use a google hangout group for these meetings.
+Every developer is responsible for keeping a daily log of tasks and submitting that report to the project lead (Guillermo or Kiel) during Thursday night sprints.
+Administrative team meetings will be conducted weekly, every Friday and Monday at 10am, or as needed, or upon request by the CEO; we currentyl use a google hangout group for these meetings.

 For a guide on how to get your local Ethereum development environment up and running click here: [Ethereum Dev Tutorial](https://drive.google.com/open?id=12XUnUY4FmL74sxisb02egOv7_VSovxpGCVXhXZ4QJ_A).